HISP 200 - The Everyday and the American Environment (3 Credits)

 This course will introduce students to issues related to archaeological resources and preservation.
 Topics will include method and theory in American archaeology, archaeology in support of architectural history, archaeology and the NHPA, archaeological site preservation and conservation, and curation and collections management.
 Students will have a chance to work at an archaeological site to experience field excavation techniques and challenges, and will visit other archaeological sites and curation facilities in the area (Previously HISP 619A).

-HISP 650 - Historic Preservation Studio Workshop (6)
+HISP 650 - Historic Preservation Studio Workshop (6 Credits)

 Students carry out a group preservation project in a local community, from inception and problem formulation through completion.
 Guided carefully by a faculty team, students will conduct research, interact with communities, perform analyses, and propose solutions for an issue or problem of direct relevance to a local community and client group.

-HISP 655 - American Vernacular Architecture and Documentation (4)
+HISP 655 - American Vernacular Architecture and Documentation (4 Credits)

 This course will explore the history, theory, and practice of vernacular architecture studies.
 Looking at the "common buildings of particular regions and time periods," the course will prepare students for studying and documenting these buildings in terms of both analysis and documentation, as well as thinking about the patterns and meanings of their use at both the individual and community level.
 Vernacular architecture studies draws on a broad theoretical perspective that engages many disciplines and critical approaches.
 The course includes a 1 credit lab that will focus on field work including building analysis/archaeology and building documentation.